talwat/lowfi/README.md

 > This also means that there will be no added flexibility to these lists,
 > so you'll have to work that out on your own.

-lowfi also can support custom track lists, although the default one with Lofi Girl's is embedded into the binary.
+lowfi also can support custom track lists, although the default one from Lofi Girl is embedded into the binary.

 To use a custom list, use the `--tracks` flag.
 This can either be a path to some file,